 Sanmachi Suji in Takayama is a well-preserved town of affluent merchants who resided in the then-exclusive area from 1600 to 1868.

-In this former merchant town, visitors can see the old, wooden homes of well-off Japanese businessmen of the past, quaint coffee shops, crafts shops, and even sake breweries, which have been operating for many generations now.
+In this former merchant town, visitors can see the old, wooden homes of well-off Japanese businessmen of the past, alongside quaint coffee shops, crafts shops, and even sake breweries that have been operating for many generations.

 4. Kurazukuri Street, Kawagoe

 Kawagoe was a merchant town where very wealthy businessmen built expensive fire-proof warehouses (or kura) to store their wares.
 Aptly called Kurazukuri Street, this street exhibits the structures that were built by the businessmen who made successful transactions in Edo or modern-day Tokyo.